hsqds/conf/README.md

 Application config represented as a set of services configs provided or used by application.
 First you need to instantiate `conf.Provider` then add some sources like json-file, environment variables of cli flags.
 When sources added you should `Load` configs you need. `conf.Provider` will try to load services configs from each source you've added concurrently.
-Then you may take service config calling `ServiceConfig` method.
+Then you may take service config by calling `ServiceConfig` method.
 You will get service config loaded from most prioritized source.

 See [usage example](./examples/alltogether/main.go).